relistan/billmonger/README.md

 into the Docker container.
 In the example below this file also lives in `./billmonger/invoices`

-Similarly, we may want to mount assents like the logo files from a different local directory.
+Similarly, we may want to mount assets like the logo files from a different local directory.
 This is assumed to be `./billmonger/assets` in  this example.
 In order to use assets from this path, you need to include `assets/` in the image filename in your config file.